ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-10-trump-rally-orcl-cpi.md

 **EPS Est. $1.71 | Rev Est. $16.92B | OCI Cloud: +37-41%**

 ORCL is down 20%+ YTD.
-The bar is low and the setup is asymmetric — but the macro backdrop adds risk.
-Three things to watch: (1) OCI cloud revenue growth — any print above 40% in constant currency is a beat.
-(2) FQ4 guidance — a revenue guide above $17B would be the headline number that matters.
-(3) AI contract commentary — specifically federal/government AI workload wins post the Anthropic-contract mandate shift.
+The bar is low and the setup is asymmetric, but the macro backdrop adds risk.
+Three things to watch: (1) OCI cloud revenue growth, any print above 40% in constant currency is a beat.
+(2) FQ4 guidance, a revenue guide above $17B would be the headline number that matters.
+(3) AI contract commentary, specifically federal/government AI workload wins post the Anthropic-contract mandate shift.
 If all three deliver, ORCL could squeeze 8-12% in after-hours.
 A miss on OCI in this tape = -10%+.
 High risk/reward.

 ## Key Events Today